JackBekket/ddtkphp-clean/README.md

 2. ```truffle migrate --reset``` and ```npm run build``` in separate terminals, all other operations are the same.

 NOTE: if you will start this application from client side only it will throw crossdomain error.

+In Ethereum Foundation wallet or Mist browser you can simply add this token from contracts tab section:
+Click to 'new token' and input address of it - 0xef510209f6Bc5176EAf82998f6eD6556edB51fA5

+If you are use any other ethereum wallet which support interaction with contracts - you need to go 'watch contracts' section and input address of token - '0xef510209f6Bc5176EAf82998f6eD6556edB51fA5' and ABI of this contract.
+ABI could be found in this () file.